Constitution and By-Laws

 Section 9.
 Members whose dues are more than 90 days in arrears are ineligible to hold National Office and also forfeit their voting privileges.

 Section 1.
-Elections for NCGR offices shall be conducted by mailed secret ballot to the membership annually during the autumn season.
+Elections for NCGR offices shall be conducted by mailed or online secret ballot to the membership annually during the autumn season.
 Only dues-paid members as of a designated cut-off date shall be eligible to vote.
 Members must have at least 30 days to return their ballots.
 Votes must be tallied by February 15 and terms of office begin as soon as the files and duties can be transferred from the previous holder of the position, and no later than the time of the Annual Meeting.

 Section 2.
 The Nominating Committee shall be appointed by the Chair at the Annual Meeting.
 This committee shall poll the NCGR Chapters and SIGs for candidates for office.
 The Nominating Committee shall present the Clerk with the proposed slate of candidates no later than October 1.
 The Clerk shall set and notify all members of the election date.
 The Nominating Committee shall prepare the ballot alphabetically listing all candidates running for offices.
 The candidate biographies may be distributed with the ballots and/or printed in an NCGR publication.